stevenselcuk/stevenselcuk/README.md

 </div>
 <br>

-I am  <i>le développeur</i> who's focused on iOS & macOS apps nowadays.
-Sometimes JavaScript (React & React Native).
+I am <i>le développeur</i> who's focused on trying to digitalize General Aviation cockpits and MRO hangars.
+Mostly working on iOS & macOS project with Swift but yeah somedays, if I slept well, I like JavaScript (like NodeJS backend & React & React Native).
 It's just ok.
+I am an aviation 🛩 consultant too. and indie Filmmaker 🎥 (yes, I have short films and a documentary project now) and home-chef 🔪.
 Well.
-I am an aviation 🛩 consultant too. and indie Filmmaker 🎥 (yes, I have short films and a documentary project now) and home-chef 🔪.
+That's it I guess.

 And also 👇🏻

 💼 I am deputy night shift manager at [🐈 Tabby Cat](https://tabbythecat.com)

 📱 ⌚️ 💻 I have some iOS & macOS app for you 👉 [check'em all on App Store](https://apps.apple.com/us/developer/selcuk-dolapci/id1509031121) 👈